Lego Duplo: Production

 Lego Duplo is manufactured at a factory in Nyíregyháza, Hungary.
 Over 90% of all Duplo elements are manufactured at the plant, alongside traditional Lego bricks.
 Csaba Tóth, Communications Director, commented, "Every year, about 14 million Duplo boxes come out of the Nyíregyháza factory.
 For this, we inject 2 million Duplo cubes and Duplo parts a day".

 Other media

-In 1995, Lego Duplo was the sponsor of the British children's pre-school television series Tots TV on CITV.
+In 1995, Lego Duplo was the sponsor of the British children's preschool television series Tots TV on Children's ITV.

 In 2014, Lego Duplo made an appearance in The Lego Movie, as aliens built from Duplo bricks that threaten the citizens of Bricksburg.
 They reappear in the 2019 sequel, The Lego Movie 2: The Second Part, as the same alien invaders, with the story picking up from the events of the previous film.

 Theme park attraction

 In March 2020, a new theme park attraction was announced at Legoland Windsor Resort.
 The Duplo Dino Coaster was introduced as part of Duplo Valley, an area of the park designed for children aged five and under.
 The area also includes Duplo Valley Airport, which involves fully controllable helicopters.